fredxfred/compressml/README.md

 # Models
 This library makes use of several models for different use cases.

+# Setup
+The long term goal is to enable python environment setup by running a single script, and to have premade models able to be downloaded and used using well-known package managers.
+Currently, this is not implemented.
+Please download and install Anaconda for Python 3.X (https://www.anaconda.com/distribution/).
+Then, run `conda install keras` and `conda install tensorflow`.
+Jupyter is included in Anaconda by default, and on *nix based systems with properly installed anaconda, can be started with `jupyter notebook` from the terminal; this is used to open .ipynb files.There will probably be other third party modules that in various files; unless otherwise noted, these will be available through conda or pip.
+Please feel free to contribute set up scripts that make using, training, or reconfiguring these models simpler.

 ## MLLAE

 MLLAE is a (Mostly) LossLess AutoEncoder model.
 It is trained by a neural network that attempts to map an image X -> X. The compression is accomplished by the network architecture: there is a bottleneck layer L<sub>k</sub> where bytes(L<sub>k</sub>> < bytes(X).
 Compressing an image applies the first portion of the network architecture, with the output of L<sub>k</sub> being the compressed representation.
 Decompression requires applying the remaining part of the network.